virgesmith/pico-crypto-key/README.md

 verifying took 0.79s
 ```

-or, if you use a different pico
+or, if you use a different board

 ```text
 file hash matches file